 Either scenario may invoke legal issues to be worked out.
 Dissolution requires the consent of both parties and, if certain terms are contested, may need dispute resolution.
 Some couples may have jointly entered into contracts with third parties, such as a lease, or titled property, and now must divide that property.
 If there were children born of the couple, or adopted, child custody and support orders can be sought through the courts.

-The Henry Firm has lawyers who are passionate about marriage and family law equality.
+The Henry Firm, P.A. has lawyers who are passionate about marriage and family law equality.
 We will take advantage of existing law and explore areas of uncertainty as we work to achieve the best possible result – and maybe break new legal ground along the way.
 To schedule a consultation with one of our attorneys, call 913-381-5020 or contact us online.